 You should have the following questions in mind when reading the manuscript:

-In the Introduction section, authors must clearly state the problem(s) being explored in their research study and clarify previous findings in the literature, if applicable.
+INTRODUCTION: In the Introduction section, authors must clearly state the problem(s) being explored in their research study and clarify previous findings in the literature, if applicable.

 After reading and assessing the quality of the paper, please make a recommendation (Accept, Minor Revision, Major revision, Reject).